oneal2000/oneal2000.github.io/index.md

 ## Projects
+**In THUIR**
 - **BCI Search Engine**: A search engine based on Search engine based on brain computer interaction.
 - **EEG Input Method Based on SSEVP**
 - **EEG Signal Acquisition System**: A stimulation system and a signal collection system.
 EEG signals were collected after stimulation.

+**In BUPT**
+- **LTE Network Interference Analysis system**: Analysis and visualization of LTE Network.
 - **Pascal to C Complier**: Yet Another Pascal to C Compiler.
 Linking to github: https://github.com/ZubinGou/pas2c
-- **BUPT-News**: Dynamic access to official news of Beiyou and Realization of retrieval system.
+- **BUPT-News**: Dynamic access to official news of BUPT and Realization of retrieval system.
 Linking to github: https://github.com/EricWang007/BUPT-News
+- ****
 - **Doggy Chat**: An instant messaging web application
-- ****

 ## Research Experience
 ###
 - [2020.3-2021.3]
 - Advised by Prof. Haoyu Wang
 - Publications: